 Relationships and Friends

 This week we’re staying in a hostel, we’re rare hostel users but this on in Bangkok is a bit of a favourite.
 Every night has been a party.
-I’m tired, Chef has gone out to meet yet another set of people, the boys and I are having some much needed down time.
+I’m tired, Chef has gone out to meet yet another set of people while the boys and I have some much needed down time.
 A man asked them 2 nights ago ‘ Do you have any friends?’
-What a rude question!
+What a rude question.
 They’re travelling around the world, what need do they have of friends?
 How would it even be possible to travel with a small possie of besties?
 I don’t need extra people permanently in my life and neither do they.
 Our lifestyle is different, we don’t need social distractions to stay happy.
 Why didn’t the guy ask me if I had friends?
 Why did he consider it OK to ask kids personal questions that he wouldn’t ask an adult?
 The irony is, this drunk, single older man has repeatedly sought the company of anyone who’ll listen while we’ve been here.
 He’s obviously lonely.
-We’re not and never are.
-He’s been a great example to my boys of how not to live your life as he swore and passed out drunk, so we’re grateful for that.
+We’re not and never are, the opposite in fact, we regularly have too much company.
+This guy has been a great example to my boys of how not to live your life as he swore and passed out drunk, so we’re grateful to him for that.
 On all 3 nights we spent with him around, we had friends visit us.
 He saw them.
 Yet he asks if the kids have any friends?
 The answer to do we have friends is of course, but not with us and we don’t need or want them to be with us.
-We’ll see them someday, someplace or if we need that kind of company we’ll make the effort to go where they are.
+We’ll see them someday or if we need that kind of company we’ll make the effort to go where they are.
 If the boys wanted to be around same aged kids they’d seek them out, they have plenty of opportunities, but as yet they’re really not too bothered.

 My relationship with my kids is insanely good.
 We know each other inside out and laugh and joke about anything.
 I feel my parents never knew me as I spent most of my life in school.
-They saw the edited monochromatic squashed version of me, my friends saw the high energy crazy free-thinker.
+They saw the edited monochromatic squashed version of me dragged down by school and routine.

 I still have no need of stuff and I have exactly what I need and choose to carry in my backpack.
 I get regular pedicures ( but only when we travel) and I carry a few products I love as treats but otherwise my beauty routine consists of showering and cleaning my teeth.
 I mostly hide my hair under a hat because I can’t be bothered with it.
 I like wearing a hat.
 I have 2 good pairs of jeans, top of the range running tights and some baggy hippy pants.
 These are all I need.
-One of the things I hated about our old life was the amount of dressing up and pretty dresses that seemed to go with it.
-I hate it, it seems fake, that part of me is never going to change.
+One of the things I disliked about our old life was the amount of dressing up and pretty dresses that seemed to go with it.
+I hate it, it seems fake and that part of me is never going to change.
 I used to shop as recreation in my younger life, I owned a lot of very expensive clothes and shoes but I always leaned towards the cool rather than the pretty.
+I don’t feel the need to shop any more, maybe because I’m too busy or otherwise fulfilled.
 The boys, obviously, have zero interest in fashion or beauty.
 They’d rather not shower if at all avoidable.

 Laundry, Chores and Necessities